WANT TO LEARN MORE ABOUT PBIS?

 What does PBIS look like at Jefferson?

 All students are expected to be respectful, responsible, and safe in all areas of the school throughout the school day.
 The students are directly taught the expectations within the first two weeks of school and following prolonged school breaks.
 Students are recognized by the staff for displaying appropriate behavior at a high rate with positive feedback and by being rewarded “PAWS tickets.”
 These tickets are put into a weekly raffle to win a prize.
 PAWS tickets are counted weekly to earn grade-level rewards.
+At the end of each month, "Mystery Winners" are drawn; these students have their picture posted on the PBIS bulletin board and win a special tee-shirt!
 Students are corrected for inappropriate behavior in a re-teach model.
 Students who continue to display inappropriate or unsafe behavior will be considered for additional behavioral supports and interventions.

 Playground and Recess Rules